bayquen/bayquen/README.md

--👋 Salutations, I’m @bayquen, looking to try something new!
--👀 I’m interested in open source projects.
--💻 I’m a CS student currently learning Python🐍 and Java☕ programming, but my language preference is the former 🐍.
+-💻 Brandon Bayquen is a CS student with proficiency in Python🐍 programming and a developing interest in AI and ML.